guigrpa/mady/README.md

 ### The translation app

 Access the translation app by running `npm run translate`.
-The first time you do it, Mady will ask you for some additional information (saved in `.madyrc`): the path to your locales folder and a default port for the application.

-Mady will automatically launch in your default browser (URL: http://localhost:8080, if you kept the default port).
+Mady will automatically launch in your default browser (default URL: http://localhost:8080).
 From the web application, you can:

 * Update the message database with new messages extracted from your source files
 * Configure your languages, source paths, file extensions, etc.